 The timing of the rapture is a contentious topic among Christians.
 It’s not a matter of salvation, but as we get deeper and deeper into these last days, people are understandably thinking about it.
 Before we get to that, though, there are a few terms that I would like to explore just so everyone understands the vast array of beliefs about the end times.

 Amillennialism Vs Premillennialism

 Amillennialism teaches that there is no literal thousand-year reign of Christ on earth.
-Revelation 20 is taken figuratively.
+Adherents take Revelation 20 figuratively.
 Those who subscribe to this position believe that we are in the (figurative) millennium now.
-Christ will return at the end for a final judgement when heaven and the earth will be destroyed and remade.
+Christ will return at the end for a final judgement when God will destroy and remake heaven and the earth.

 Premillennialism teaches that Christ will literally return to the earth for His reign.
 He will bind Satan, and physically reign for a thousand years on earth.
 After that, God will loose Satan for a little while for one more rebellion.
 Jesus will then defeat him forever, judge the lost in the Great White Throne Judgement, and then bring in the new heaven and the new earth.

 Whether or not there will be a literal reign of Christ on earth is just the beginning of the discussion.
 Next, there are four different ways to interpret scriptures pertaining to end times.

 First, the preterist position teaches that all the events of Matthew 24 (including the rapture) occurred in the first century.
 The final event was the destruction of the temple in 70 AD.
 Since all these events have already happened, there is no need to look for a future fulfillment.

 The historist position, also called the continuous historical view, teaches that the Bible prophetically reveals the entire history of the church.
 They see books such as Daniel and Revelation as prophesying future events of the church in their time.
 But, for us right now, all the events are past (or history).